 Pt 2.
-The Ghats – Varanasi, India – Thursday, August 6, 2009
+Ganges – Varanasi, India – Thursday, August 6, 2009

 The pilgrimage and rituals of life and death remain on the west steps of the ghats.